ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 sudo kdb umount /tests/hosts
 ```

-As you can see by setting the order meta Key in the respective KDB entries, we can manipulate the order in which entries get written to the hosts file.
+As you can see by setting the order metakey in the respective KDB entries, we can manipulate the order in which entries get written to the hosts file.
 Also when importing from the initial hosts file, the plugin stores the correct order in the meta KeySet.

 <!--
 TODO: Add section about relative keys (See also: https://issues.libelektra.org/51)